What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 Do you expect performance to decline over time?

 We don’t expect performance to decline below the 8-9% in terms of our selected commodity, country and client criteria.
 Should we be successful in finding co-funders’ for certain transactions, we would expect returns to increase above the historical recent average.
+This is dependent on growth of Barak's overall AUM and the investment team continues to monitor AUM levels in relation to net performance of funds.

 What is the fund’s targeted return range?